nlnzcollservices/harvester_manager/README.md

 # harvester_manager

-The codebase that runs the social media harvester manager.
+Harvester Manager is a tool that automates the harvest of content from a variety of social platforms.

+Its designed to allow content collection staff to work autonomously, focusing on collection building.

+It was put together during the Covid19 lockdown, to help with rapid collection of the covid19 experience as expressed through social media.

+As a result, some parts of the process are underworked and have been intentionlly left in a 'just working' state.
+There is a developement plan included for all items in the technical_notes.md file.
+___

+Conceptually, the tool looks a bit like this:-

+ *Social Media Harvest Google Spreadsheet*

-Collectors add content to a google spreadsheet - this is specified below.
+Content Collectors add content to a google spreadsheet - this is specified below.

+ *harvest manager python script*
+    gives harvest jobs from spreadsheet to
+        *various harvester modules as needed*

 The manager tool is responsible for handing out harvest jobs (from various platforms) to a suitable harvester, and tracking the the outcomes on a shared spreadsheet

 ## The harvest manager

-The harvester manager, when run, pulls the sheet and row by row checks if it needs to do anything.
+The harvester manager, when run, pulls the sheet from googledocs and row by row checks if it needs to do anything.

 #### Choice one - do nothing